neo4j-contrib/py2neo/docs/ogm/index.rst

 Labels
 ======

-A :class:`.Label` defined on a :class:`.GraphObject` provides an accessor to a label of the underlying central node.
+A :class:`.Label` defined on a :class:`.Model` provides an accessor to a label of the underlying central node.
 It is exposed as a boolean value, the setting of which allows the label to be toggled on or off.

 Labels are exposed in the API in an identical way to boolean properties.